MLSTidbits/grub-btrfsd/man/grub-btrfsd.8.md

 This argument specifies the (space separated) paths where grub-btrfsd looks for newly created snapshots and snapshot deletions.
 It is usually defined by the program used to make snapshots.
 E.g. for Snapper this would be `/.snapshots`.
 It is possible to define more than one directory here, all directories will inherit the same settings (recursive etc.).
 This argument is not necessary to provide if `--timeshift-auto` is set.

-## `-c / --no-color`
+_-c_, _--no-color_

-Disable colors in output.
+: Disable colors in output.

-## `-l / --log-file`

-This arguments specifies a file where grub-btrfsd should write log messages.

-## `-r / --recursive`

-Watch snapshot directory recursively

-## `-s / --syslog`
+_-r_  _--recursive_
+: Watch snapshot directories recursively.
+This is useful if the snapshots are stored in subdirectories of the specified directories.
+If this flag is not set, only the specified directories are watched.

+_-s_, _--syslog_
+: Write the output of the daemon to syslog (NOTE: this option will be deprecated in the future.
+Making the daemon write to syslog the default behavior).
+If this flag is not set no logging is done.
+However, messages are printed to stdout and stderr.

 Write to syslog

-## `-t / --timeshift-auto`
+_-t_, _--timeshift-auto_

-This is a flag to activate the auto detection of the path where Timeshift stores snapshots.
+: This is a flag to activate the auto detection of the path where Timeshift stores snapshots.
 Newer versions (\>=22.06) of Timeshift mount their snapshots to `/run/timeshift/$PID/backup/timeshift-btrfs`.
 Where `$PID` is the process ID of the currently running Timeshift session.
 The PID is changing every time Timeshift is opened. grub-btrfsd can automatically take care of the detection of the correct PID and directory if this flag is set.
 In this case the argument `SNAPSHOTS_DIRS` has no effect.

-## `-o / --timeshift-old`
+_-o_, _--timeshift-old_

-Look for snapshots in `/run/timeshift/backup/timeshift-btrfs` instead of `/run/timeshift/$PID/backup/timeshift-btrfs`.
+: Look for snapshots in `/run/timeshift/backup/timeshift-btrfs` instead of `/run/timeshift/$PID/backup/timeshift-btrfs`.
 This is to be used for Timeshift versions \<22.06.

-## `-v / --verbose`

-Let the log of the daemon be more verbose

-## `-h / --help`
+_-v_, _--verbose_
+: Enable verbose output for the `inotifywait` command.
+This will print the events that are being watched for, which can be useful for debugging purposes.

+_-h_, _--help_
-Displays a short help message.
+: Displays a short help message.

 # CONFIGURATION